Tuttotorna/lon-mirror/README.md

 Formalizes **how structure is destroyed**, not why.

+PV captures direction and composition of structural loss.

 ---

 ## 14. Repository Structure

-omnia/ inference/ lenses/ meta/ runtime/ omega_set.py sei.py iri.py docs/
+omnia/ inference/ lenses/ meta/ runtime/ omega_set.py sei.py iri.py

+docs/

 All modules are:

 - deterministic
 - standalone
 - import-safe

 ---

 ## 15. What OMNIA Is Not

 - Not a model
 - Not an evaluator
 - Not a policy
 - Not a decision system
 - Not a truth oracle
 - Not a narrative framework

 **OMNIA is a measurement instrument.**